ccitachi/ccitachi.github.io/_pages/about.md

 More recently, I have been exploring **continual learning for large language models** and **continual learning for autonomous agents**.

-Before beginning my doctoral studies, I received my master's degree in Computer Technology from the Shenzhen Institute of Advanced Technology, University of Chinese Academy of Sciences, where I was supervised by Prof. Wenjian Qin.
-I received my bachelor's degree in Electronic Information Engineering from Chongqing University.
+Before beginning my doctoral studies, I received my master's degree in Computer Technology from the University of Chinese Academy of Sciences, where I conducted research at the Shenzhen Institute of Advanced Technology and the State Key Laboratory of Biomedical Imaging Science and System under the supervision of Prof. Wenjian Qin.
+I received my bachelor's degree in Electronic Information Engineering through the Excellence Engineer Program at Chongqing University, where I worked with Prof. Hailin Cao.

 ## Research Interests